junxit/us-congress-bills-113/bill.md

 ---
 legis-num: S. 1086
-congress: 113th CONGRESS
+congress: One Hundred Thirteenth Congress of the United States of America
 session: 2d Session
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 1086

-That the bill from the Senate (S. 1086) entitled “An Act to reauthorize and improve the Child Care and Development Block Grant Act of 1990, and for other purposes.”, do pass with the following
+> To reauthorize and improve the Child Care and Development Block Grant Act of 1990, and for other purposes.

-*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title

-This Act may be cited as the “ Child Care and Development Block Grant Act of 2014 ”.
+This Act may be cited as the “Child Care and Development Block Grant Act of 2014”.

 ## § 2.
 Short title and purposes